mohamicorp/search-for-stash-issues/README.md

-# Search for Bitbucket
+# Smarter Search for Bitbucket

-**Search for Bitbucket** is a code, file and commit search service for Atlassian's Bitbucket.
+**Smarter Search for Bitbucket** is a code, file and commit search service for Atlassian's Bitbucket.
 It's powered by [Elasticsearch](https://www.elastic.co/products/elasticsearch), which can be configured to be an external or internal Bitbucket service.

 You can checkout a demo of search [here](http://demo.mohamicorp.com/plugins/servlet/codesearch/search).